Seneca-ICTOER/OSL740/docs/B-Assignments/assignment2.md

     * Reload the privilege tables

 - This following part is challenging so take your time and read the instructions to make sure you do it properly, we have to set up a dedicated user and database for wordpress:
-  * Note: If you decide to download the wordpress package during this section, please use the latest version here (use wget): https://wordpress.org/latest.tar.gz

-- You will need to run the following commands in a centos3 terminal.
+- You will need to run the following commands in a terminal on your Ubuntu VM.
   - Your adminusername is root
   - Your databasename is myblog
   - Your wordpressusername is your Seneca username